 Cloud Voicemail: Skype for Business 2019 provides a common voicemail service based in the Microsoft Cloud.
 Cloud Voicemail allows users to access voicemail in their Exchange mailbox via Skype for Business Online, Teams, or Outlook clients.
 Users can also manage their voicemail options through the web-based portal.
 These services replace Exchange Unified Messaging (UM).

-Skype for Business Server (SfBO) offers unified quality monitoring across SfBO, SfBO Online, and Teams
+Skype for Business Server (SfBO) offers unified call quality monitoring across SfBO, SfBO Online, and Teams

 How Progent Can Help You Migrate to Skype for Business